Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsubsection{Anesthetized State Pattern}

-While the macaque was anesthetized, a small number of nodes (cortical areas) had high betweenness centrality degree, while the other nodes of the network had a reduced degree of centrality.
-It was possible to observe that the intermediation had been monopolized by vertices located in some specific regions.
-Another remarkable change observed was the discontinuity of the coverage of those areas of high betweenness centrality, that were located far from each other being separated by regions characterized by vertices with reduced intermediation degree (see Fig.7 P - T).
+While the macaque was anesthetized, a few nodes (cortical areas) had a high betweenness centrality degree, while the other network nodes had a reduced centrality degree.
+It was possible to observe that the vertices of some specific cortical regions monopolized the network's intermediation.
+Another remarkable change observed was the coverage discontinuity of those areas of high betweenness centrality located far from each other, separated by regions characterized by vertices of reduced intermediation degree (see \hyperlink{FIGURE7}{$Figure \cdot 7$, \mbox{Sub-Figures P - T)}}.